jon-mil-92/DisplayHotKeys/README.md

 ## Usage

-**This application will launch minimized to the system tray in the task bar by design**.
+This application will launch minimized to the system tray in the task bar by design.

 ### Setting Hot Keys